1943 Auckland Rugby League season: Auckland v South Auckland

-Cloke, McGregor, and Kirwan selected future New Zealand representative Warwick Clarke to play at fullback.
-McGregor's nephew Ron McGregor was chosen in the three quarters after an outstanding season for Richmond and would later go on to represent New Zealand.
+Auckland selectors Bill Cloke, Dougie McGregor, and Jack Kirwan chose future New Zealand representative Warwick Clarke to play at fullback.
+McGregor's nephew Ron McGregor was chosen in the three quarters after an outstanding season for Richmond and would later go on to represent New Zealand in 1947 and 1948.
 Experienced Ponsonby players Brian Riley and Arthur Kay were selected in the five eighths positions while Hawea Mataira was chosen in the forwards.
-The South Auckland side however ran out easy 21-9 winners after a "high-class exhibition of the code to a large crowd".
+The South Auckland side however ran out easy 21–9 winners after a "high-class exhibition of the code to a large crowd".
 Their passing movements were particularly impressive.